Lost Sierra: Western Immigration and the gold rush

 Though the Spanish occupied Northern California for many years, they did not extensively explore or settle in the Sierra Nevada or the Lost Sierra region.
 The harsh winters and rugged terrain of the region made permanent occupation a difficult prospect for these early travelers.

 Traffic through the area increased quickly when, on December 5, 1848, U.S. President James K. Polk announced in an address to Congress that gold had been found in California, igniting a rush of treasure-seeking migrants.

 Initially, the vast majority of these emigres passed through the Lost Sierra en route to the Sacramento Valley and the Sierra Foothills via the Lassen Trail.
 That changed when a man named Thomas Robertson Stoddard appeared at a mining camp on the North Fork of the Feather River in the fall of 1849.
-Stoddard was injured and exhausted, having become separated from the party of explorers he’d ventured westward with.
+Stoddard was injured and exhausted, having become separated from the party of explorers he had ventured westward with.
 Stoddard produced several large nuggets of gold he claimed to have found on the shores of a lake in the High Sierra during his time in the wilderness.

-Whatever the truth of Stoddard’s experience, the story spread across Northern California, and the following spring, what would become known as the “Gold Lake Excitement” ensued.
+Whatever the truth of Stoddard's experience, the story spread across Northern California, and the following spring, what would become known as the "Gold Lake Excitement" ensued.
 In late May, Stoddard himself led a party of prospectors that struck out from Nevada City, California in search of the lake he had come across.
-After many days of wandering, it soon became apparent that Stoddard was incapable of finding the “Gold Lake”, and the demoralized party at one point threatened to hang him should he not find the lake the next day.
+After many days of wandering, it soon became apparent that Stoddard was incapable of finding the "Gold Lake", and the demoralized party at one point threatened to hang him should he not find the lake the next day.
 Stoddard snuck out of camp that night, and made his way back down to the foothills.

 These initial immigrants to the Lost Sierra were followed by thousands more, and while the Gold Lake was never found again, prospectors found many rich gold deposits in the Lost Sierra, and large regional gold mining concerns persisted into the early 1900s.
 In addition, during the 1920s and 1930s, Plumas County, the heart of the Lost Sierra, was the number one producer of copper in the state of California, with two large commercial mining operations producing over $48 million over the course of their lifetimes.
 Thus mining became the first economic cornerstone of the Lost Sierra.